lukePeavey/SplitType/README.md

 Caveat: this feature is not compatible with splitting text into lines.
 When split lines is enabled, if the text content of a nested element gets broken onto multiple lines, it will result in unexpected line breaks in the split text.

-**Absolute vs Relative position**
+### Absolute vs Relative position

 By default, split text nodes are set to relative position and `display:inline-block`.
 SplitType also supports absolute position for split text nodes by setting `{ absolute: true }`.
 When this is enabled, each line/word/character will be set to absolute position, which can improve performance for some animations.

-**Responsive Text**
+### Responsive Text

 When text is split into words and characters using relative position, the text will automatically reflow when the container is resized.
-However, when absolute position is enabled, or text is split into lines, text will need to re-split after the container is resized.
-This can be accomplished using an event listener or `ResizeObserver`, and calling the `split` method once the window or container element has been resized.
+However, when absolute position is enabled, or text is split into lines (default), the text will not reflow naturally if the viewport is resized.
+In this case, you will need to re-split text after the container is resized.
+This can be accomplished using an event listener or ResizeObserver and calling `instance.split()` after the container has been resized.

 For a complete example, see [`__stories__/components/Example.svelte`](https://github.com/lukePeavey/SplitType/blob/master/__stories__/components/Example.svelte)